Kaediin/rockpaperscissors/README.md

 ## Libraries Used

-- **JUnit 5**: A popular unit testing framework for Java.
+- **JUnit 5 (Maven: org.junit.jupiter:junit-jupiter:5.9.0)**: A popular unit testing framework for Java.
 Used for writing and executing tests in `GameTest.java` to ensure the game logic is accurate and stable.
     - **Purpose**: Provides annotations and assertions for writing tests, running tests, and checking results.
 It's essential for maintaining code quality and ensuring that changes don't break existing functionality.

-- **Mockito**: A mocking framework for unit tests in Java.
+- **Mockito (Maven: org.mockito:mockito-core:5.8.0)**: A mocking framework for unit tests in Java.
 Used in conjunction with JUnit to test `Game` class functionality.
     - **Purpose**: Allows the creation of test double objects (mocks) in automated unit tests.
 Particularly useful for mocking dependencies like user input in `GameTest.java`.

 ## Getting Started